 Operating Temperature -40°C ≤ T A ≤ +85°C

 Supply Voltage (V A , V D ) +3.0V to +3.6V

 Output Driver Supply (V DR ) +1.6V to +2.0V

-CLK -0.05V to (V A + 0.05V)
+Clock Inputs (CLK+, CLK-) -0.05V to (V A + 0.05V)

 Clock Duty Cycle 30/70 %

-Analog Input Pins 0V to 2.6V
+Analog Input Pins (V IN +, V IN -) 0V to 2.6V

-V CM 1.4V to 1.6V
+Analog Input Common Mode (V CM ) 1.4V to 1.6V

 AGND-DGND ≤100mV

 (1) Absolute Maximum Ratings indicate limits beyond which damage to the device may occur.
-Operating Ratings indicate conditions for which the device is specified to be functional, but do not ensure specific performance limits.
-For ensured specifications and test conditions, see the Electrical Characteristics.
+Operating Ratings indicate conditions for which the device is ensured to be functional, but do not ensure specific performance limits.
+For ensured specifications and test conditions, see the Converter Electrical Characteristics.
 The ensured specifications apply only for the test conditions listed.
 Some performance characteristics may degrade when the device is not operated under the listed test conditions.
 Operation of the device beyond the maximum Operating Ratings is not recommended.